Workshops

 Attendance:

-If your submission is approved, you will receive an email with a link to a web page where you can complete the registration process.
-It is not until completing this step will your registration be finalized.
+If your application is approved, you will receive an email with a link directing you on how to complete the registration process.
+It is not until completing this step that your registration will be finalized.

 If you have questions about this offering or technical needs registering for this event, please contact registration support.